 What is the population of the City of Lake Oswego?

 City population over the last ten years has been as follows:

 The City currently has budgeted 358.8 full-time equivalents.

 The largest source comes from property taxes.
 The second largest source comes from sales and services such as utility charges.

 Where does the City spend its money?

-Currently, the City has 18 separate funds set up for different purposes.
+Currently, the City has 21 separate funds set up for different purposes.
 The major funds include the General Fund and the Utility funds.
-The General Fund includes various departments such as General Administration, Police, Fire, Parks and Recreation, Library, Planning, and Building.
+The General Fund includes various departments such as General Administration, Police, Fire, Parks and Recreation, Library, and Planning.

 Who collects property taxes for the City?
 Where do I go with questions about that?

 The majority of the City of Lake Oswego is located in Clackamas County.
 Property taxes are collected by the Clackamas County Department of Assessment & Taxation.
 This county agency then distributes the City's portion as collected.
 For questions and/or inquires, please contact the Assessor's Office at 503-655-8671.
 (Small areas of the City are located in Multnomah and Washington counties.
 Those counties also collect their respective property taxes for the City.)

 When is the budget for the City of Lake Oswego presented?